dragneel30/Messenger-LAN-/README.md

 # Messenger-LAN-
-A simple LAN (Local Area Network) messenger written in C++ using QT framework for GUI and SFML for network
+A simple messenger written in C++ using QT framework for GUI and SFML for network

 # How to run the project in QT creator
 Download the project.zip file